 To allow the connector to be placed on the cable, some careful cutting has to be done.

-Using a utility knife, razor blade, or even a bit of the leftover tape measure, cut a straight line, roughly 3cm in length, along the black outer layer of one side of the coaxial cable.
+Using a utility knife, razor blade, or even a bit of the leftover tape measure, cut a straight line, roughly 3cm in length, along the black outer layer of one end of the coaxial cable.